PA Storage Returns

-The report derives its foundation from Pennsylvania’s ambitious goal of achieving 10% of electricity generation from solar power by 2030, as outlined in the 2018 Pennsylvania Solar Future Plan.
+The report derives its premise from Pennsylvania’s ambitious goal of achieving 10% of electricity generation from solar power by 2030, as outlined in the 2018 Pennsylvania Solar Future Plan.
 The College of Agricultural Studies at Penn State University estimates that achieving this goal could drive substantial economic activity, with 1 GW of solar power generating $2.9 – 4.2 million a year in land lease payments alone.
 The Solar Future Plan envisions the deployment of solar volume from 1 GW to an impressive 11 GW, accompanied by a nearly doubled solar land lease rate.
 This expansion could translate into $1.7 billion in land lease opportunities for Pennsylvania landowners over 25 years.

 Financial Benefits of Solar-Plus-Storage Projects